GuyRayOv/Stocks/README.md

 ```

 ## 🧠 Data Leakage Prevention
-We used seperate normalizaition/scaler for y and for X
+Seperate normalizaition/scaler for y and for X, where used to avoid data leakage

 ---

 ## 🚀 How to Run

 1. **Clone** this repository to your local machine
-2. In [config.json](src/config.json) define your target TKL, your list of MM models, and other run parameters
-3. Open [stocks.ipynb](notebooks/stocks.ipynb) for a full execution, or any notebook for a partial run
-4. Create `.env` file in the root directory of the Runtime, e.g. `/contect/.env`
+2. Create `.env` file in the root directory of the Runtime, e.g. `/contect/.env`
 5. In `.env` define `PROJECT_PATH` to point to your local copy. e.g. `PROJECT_PATH=/content/drive/MyDrive/Projects/GitHub/Stocks/`
+3. In [config.json](src/config.json) define your target TKL, your list of MM models, and other run parameters
+4. Open [stocks.ipynb](notebooks/stocks.ipynb) for a full execution, or any notebook for a partial run
-6. Click Run All
+5. Click Run All

 ---